 Here is the recipe.
 The results are that when you set your mind to something, anything is possible!
 Was at work on time too!
-(You can do this recipe in regular speed as well.
-You can pre-sterilize your jars, have your lids in pot of hot water, and take your time moving about the kitchen.)
 When I woke up my son he asked if I was making Apple Pies?
 Love him!

 Peach Rhubarb Pie Jam

-4 medium peaches (not peeled, pitted, and cut into slices)
+- 4 pc. medium peaches (not peeled, pitted, and cut into slices)

 - 2 cups sugar